10 Elmbank Gardens: Construction

 A podium structure to the north west between the West and North blocks was originally intended to carry a public house, but it was never used.
 Eventually a prefabricated structure (which now contains a snack bar) was erected on it.
 The building was also constructed in tandem with a replacement railway station on the subterranean section of the North Clyde Line which runs to the south of the site.
 The precast concrete elements were derived from those used in Seifert's other commission for the area - the Anderston Centre a few hundred meters to the south, and were also used in a slightly different form in the Sheraton Park Tower Hotel in London, which was built around the same period.

-Although originally simply known as the "Charing Cross Complex", the Elmbank Gardens name originates from a lane which once connected Elmbank Crescent to Bath Street, and served a former church which stood on the site before the mass demolition in the 1960s to construct the motorway.
+Although originally simply known as the "Charing Cross Complex", the Elmbank Gardens name originated from a lane which once connected Elmbank Crescent to Bath Street, and served a former church which stood on the site before the mass demolition in the 1960s to construct the motorway.

-Future Developments
+Future developments

 In August 2023, the owner of the complex, London and Scottish Property Investment (LSPIM) - announced the Charing Cross Masterplan in conjunction with Glasgow City Council.
 The plans will entail the partial demolition of 300 Bath Street (Tay House) and the two low rise blocks of Elmbank Gardens, to make way for new offices and student accommodation.
 Under the initial proposals, the 13-storey hotel tower will be spared destruction and will be integrated into the new development.